How To Use Essential Oils

 Citrus essential oils are some of the safest for internal consumption.
 I advocate adding a drop of Organic Orange Essential Oil to your drinking water 20 minutes before a meal to aid your digestion.
 It tastes delicious too.

-Some people prefer to address inflammatory issues by taking aromatherapy oils like Copaiba Balsam, Gurjum or Hemp Essential Oil internally.
+Some people prefer to address inflammatory issues by taking aromatherapy oils like Copaiba Balsam Essential Oil, Gurjum Essential Oil or Hemp Essential Oil internally.

 But there are many conditions which benefit from the internal consumption of essential oils.
 Please refer to Essential Oils For Internal Consumption for more information.